Iona Prep Physics Policies

 [Return to top of Policy page. ] [ Go to the Contents page. ]

 8. Adjustments: You should attempt to earn good grades by paying attention in class, participating, and completing assignments.
 If you come unprepared for class (no computer, no calculator, no paper or pencil, etc) you will probably lose points.
-I am definitely not a fan of extra-credit.
-If you are making a good effort, have completed all assignments, and still want to do extra work, speak with me.
-I have some special assignments which, along with providing extra credit, are designed to advance your understanding of the course material.
-Nothing else will be accepted for extra credit.
-The absolute deadline for extra credit is one week before the end of the marking period.
+The science department has a policy "no extra credit".
 No exceptions.
 Period.

 [Return to top of Policy page. ]